 2. The UC-9 and M-21

 The 1986 Hughes Amendment, which largely banned machine gun sales of certain types, ended the production line.
-There are a few of these floating around as they are all pre-1986 and usually transferrable through a Class III dealer with the right tax stamps changing hands.
-The down side is that they cost around $10,000 if you find one.
-Better yet, a company called M6 has found a batch of 76 pre-1986 UC-9 receivers and has just completed the weapons out as new/old transferrable sub guns for $12,500.
-They are offered with a more updated faux USB port to make it look like a media device, or an optional book spine for storage on your favorite bookcase.
+There are a few of these floating around today as they are all pre-1986 and usually transferable through a Class III dealer with the right tax stamps changing hands.
+The downside is that they cost around $10,000 if you can find one.
+Another options is a company called M6 who found a batch of 76 pre-1986 UC-9 receivers and completed some weapons out as new/old transferable sub guns.
+These go for around $12,500.
+These are even offered with a more updated faux USB port to make it look like a media device, or an optional book spine for storage on your favorite bookcase.

 3. PP-90s and Goblins

-The Ukrainians, always looking over their border at what their old friends the russkis are up to, came up with a very close knock off called the Goblin.
+The Ukrainians, always looking over their border at what their “old friends” were up to, came up with a very close knock off called the Goblin.
 The KB-ST design bureau’s Igor Alekseenko in Kiev added a folding rear sight to their version, the capability to fire 9mm Luger (9x19mm) and a very short fore grip.
 Officially, the Goblin has never been placed in production.
-The Russians, also known for looking over their border alot, retaliated with a 9x19mm version of their PP-90, which is called the PP-92.
+The Russians, also known for looking over their border, retaliated with a 9x19mm version of their PP-90, which is called the PP-92.

 Dubbed the FMG-9, the prototype weighed just over a pound unloaded and was 10-inches folded, 20-inches extended (we’ve seen that length spec somewhere before).
-Using a Glock 17 action, it could accommodate the standard 17 or 33 round 9mm luger mags that gun was designed for.
+Using a Glock 17 action, it could accommodate standard 17 or 33 round 9mm luger mags.
 To make matters even more interesting, the similar-sized and select-fire Glock 18 (G18) action could be used.
-Magpul brought it to the SHOT Show in 2008 but the only production versions thus far have been seen in the hands of airsoft players.
+Magpul brought it to the SHOT Show in 2008 but the only production versions we’ve seen thus far have been seen in the hands of airsoft players.